GAO23/Calculator-App/README.md

 App is live on playstore
 https://play.google.com/store/apps/details?id=io.github.gao23.myapplication

-# Update will be coming
-I am very happy that this apps have 15 active users by the time I wrote this.
-It gave me great satifaction and hapiness that my app is useful to some.
-I will do an update to it, reworking the user design interface so it looks less amateurish.
 As long as there are users, I will contiune to maintain the app. :)